A typo blew up part of the internet Tuesday

-According to a postmortem Amazon's cloud services business published Thursday, around 9:37 a.m.
+According to a postmortem by the company's cloud services business, around 9:37 a.m.
 PT Tuesday an Amazon worker incorrectly punched in a command while trying to debug an issue.
-That command shut down a large set of servers at the company's Amazon Web Services Northern Virginia site, causing a domino effect of problems.
+That command shut down a large set of servers at Amazon Web Services' Northern Virginia site, causing a domino effect of problems.

 Other services that relied on those S3 cloud storage servers were disrupted.
 Also, removing so much server capacity required a full system restart, which then took longer than expected, AWS said.
 The sites affected included Quora, Imgur, IFTTT, Giphy and Slack.